Sajid-Hossain98/fresher-reactjs-task-ollyo/README.md

 # Hello!

 Hi!
 My name is B M Sajid Hossain.
 And I have applied to Ollyo for the post of Fresher React JS Developer.
-I have done the assessment task given.
+I have completed the given assessment task.
 Some details about what I have done so far.

 ## What I've Done